SaviNimz/bank-frontend-react/README.md

 ## Introduction

-Welcome to the Chebank Frontend project!
-This repository contains the frontend codebase for Chebank, a fictional bank.
+Welcome to the Savbank Frontend project!
+This repository contains the frontend codebase for Savbank, a fictional bank.
 This project is built using React and Vite, providing a foundational understanding of React

+The project structure is organized as follows:

+- **frontend:** Main project directory containing the frontend code.
+- **src:** Source code directory.
+- **preview:** Directory containing preview images.

 ## Setup Instructions